xdrip/xdrip_docs/docs/calibrate/troubleshoot.md

 ### Native Algorithm

-If you use xDrip+ with a G5 or G6 and native algorithm, see [here](https://navid200.github.io/xDrip/docs/Dexcom_page.html).
+If you use xDrip+ with a G6, G7, 1, 1+ or Stelo native algorithm, see [here](https://navid200.github.io/xDrip/docs/Dexcom_page.html).

 ### xDrip+ Algorithm